 How is compliance achieved?

-Compliance is achieved through an expert understanding of the air tightness figure in a property and pairing this with an appropriate extract or trickle vent with the correct length of ductwork.
+Compliance is achieved through an expert understanding of the air tightness figures in a property and pairing this with an appropriate extract or trickle vent and the correct length of ductwork.

 For example, some properties, particularly commercial, will require more powerful extracts to remove air and moisture and this will increase if the air tightness test results are below 8.

 As a result, we advise Part F Ventilation tests are booked at the same time as Air Tightness tests.
-If this is done, we can offer cost savings.
+If both are booked with us at the same time, we can offer cost savings.